Friday, December 21, 2018

 At some point Tempus joined her.

-Between the two of them, it became clear that the scope's power core was nearly depleted and needed replacing.
+Between the two of them, it became clear that the only real issue was that the scope's power core was nearly depleted and needed replacing.
 Tempus, she noticed, seemed to have an almost intuitive grasp of individual subsystems' original purposes.

 The scope's ring-screen lit up.
 Holographic red characters in the Old Navarene script hung in the air within the screen and started flashing.
 She looked questioningly at Tempus.